-- All students wishing to apply credit earned from other institutions must furnish a transcript from the conferring institution to ANHO in enough detail to establish that the coursework and clinical work is comparable to the program they wish to attend at ANHO.
+- All students wishing to apply credit earned from other institutions must furnish a transcript from the conferring institution to ANHO in enough detail to establish that the coursework and clinical work is comparable to the program they wish to attend at ANHO or provide their State of Florida LPN or Paramedic License.
 Courses must be passed at the conferring institution in order to be considered. - 2.
 After all current admission criteria are met, competency testing will take place. - 3.
-Students will be granted credit consistent with the level of mastered competencies of this school's program. - 4.
-Individuals currently holding a valid Florida Practical Nursing License may apply at ANHO for the General Education Classes in order to earn an Associate of Science Degree in Practical Nursing.
+Students will be granted credit consistent with the level of mastered competencies of this College's program. - 4.
+Individuals currently holding a valid Florida Practical Nursing License may apply at ANHO for the General

+Education Classes in order to earn an Associate of Science Degree in Practical Nursing.